cyberark/cyberark-conjur-cli/design/general_refactorings.md

 ##### Proposal

-Make sure all import statement is explicit and contains full path.
-Explicit paths makes it easier to tell exactly what the imported resource is and where it is.
+Make sure all import statements are explicit and contains full path.
+Explicit paths make it easier to tell exactly what the imported resource is and which module it is apart of.
 Additionally, absolute imports remain valid even if the location of the imported resources changes.

 ##### Current state

-The codebase contains implicit import statements
+The codebase contains implicit import statements.

 ```python
 from .client import Client